ejplatform/ej-server/docs/dev-docs/deploy.rst

     $ docker-compose run web bash

-Once inside the container, you'll probably need to create a superuser:
+Once inside the container, you'll probably need to execute migrations and create a superuser:

+    $ python manage.py migrate
     $ python manage.py createsuperuser

 Django's manage.py also has many other options that might be useful at this